asphaltbuffet/ogma/README.md

 ### Search Command

 This is the primary use of the application and is simplified at the moment.
-Only searching by member number is supported, and this must be entered as an integer.
-Adding in a letter after the member number as seen in some issues is invalid and will fail.
+Only searching by member number is supported; this must be entered as an integer.
+Adding in a letter after the member number, as seen in some issues, is invalid and will fail.
 All listings with that member number will be found (listings with an alphabetic extension will be included and shown as such).

 ```bash
 ogma search <member number>
 ```

-Currently the output defaults to something pretty, with colors (results on windows may vary).
+Currently, the output defaults to something pretty, with colors (results on Windows may vary).
 Output configuration may be expanded in the future.
 See [#16](https://github.com/asphaltbuffet/ogma/issues/16)

 ### Delete Command

 Used to remove all data (listings and mail).
-No backup is created and the action cannot be undone.
+No backup is created, and the action cannot be undone.
 You have been warned!

 ```bash
 ogma delete -a
 ```

-The `-a` flag is there to ensure you didn't accidentally type in the command name trying to get help.
+The `-a` flag ensures you didn't accidentally type in the command name trying to get help.
 It also leaves room for future selective deletion functionality.

 ### Export Command

-Used to write the mail/listing data out to json file(s) for backup.
-If the json file is changed, and reimported, it will overwrite application data.
+Used to write the mail/listing data to JSON file(s) for backup.
+The JSON file will overwrite application data if it is changed and reimported.
 This can be used for editing functionality.

 ```bash
 ogma export -records=mail -outfile=mailExport.json